deanhuff/picowriter/README.md

 ## Project Goals
 - Create and Edit text documents.
 - Document management
-  - Create new, edit & delete existing documents
+  - Create new, edit & delete existing documents on device
   - Sync files with to a PC via a host application
+  - Read / Write documents via USB Mass Storage Mount
 - Connect to terminal servers via a SSH terminal
   - ssh configuration and key management
 - Use either mobile or at your desk